 11th and 12th grades

 Students are growing up in a world fraught with environmental challenge.
 These students—and their peers worldwide—must confront these challenges knowledgeably and passionately to help find solutions for their own sustainable future.
 This course introduces students to scientific data about human impacts on the planet and helps them understand some of the political, economic, and ethical challenges inherent in moving toward greater environmental sustainability.
 Students consider the ethics of their relationship with the environment as they monitor their own “environmental footprint,” read environmental poetry, non-fiction essays, and other literature that explores the themes of nature and human-nature interactions, and build their writing skills in a variety of genres.
 They learn about the workings of government and consider ways citizens interact with their governments locally, nationally, and globally.
 Through interactions with guest speakers, independent research, and team problem-solving activities, students gain skills to become effective change-makers in today’s world.
-In the intensive part of the course, students immerse themselves in a mentored, hands-on, LaunchPad experience of environmental advocacy in the greater Seattle community.
-This interdisciplinary course provides students with an integrated curriculum and English, Civics, and (optionally) LaunchPad credit.
+This interdisciplinary course provides students with an integrated curriculum with English and Civics.
+LaunchPad credit is no longer offered.

 Electives offer opportunities for students to pursue their interests beyond the core program.
 Each elective requires students to study a specific field of history containing a rich diversity of issues.
 This way, students work toward the department's goals regardless of the course taken.